 Food Travelers Products

 For many of us, having clean and potable water is something that we take granted.
 However, when you are traveling you cannot make the same assumption.
 Safety and accessibility to drinking water is a luxury in many countries.

 On our travels, we carry with us Grayl Water Purifier bottles.
 These light-weight bottles can make clean and purified water in less than 15 seconds.
 From making drinking water, cooking water and water for coffee, these water bottles provide safe water anywhere.
 One added bonus is that you don’t need to buy plastic bottles, and can do your part for the environment.

-Get 20% off a Grayl Water Bottle when you use the code AFQ-MARCH
+Get 20% off a GRAYL Water Bottle when you use the code AFQ-WATER

 Pick-Pocket Proof Clothing with Clever Travel Companion